smoovmove/JASMIN/README.md

 ## 🛠️ Usage

-Start jarvis and use the REPL interface to:
+Start jasmin and use the REPL interface to:

 ```
 run tcp <ip> <boxname>